 Try this: Lumo Lift

-This clever little tracker clips onto clothes and uses a built-in accelerometer to spot when your posture is slipping and buzz gently to put your head up and your shoulders back.
-It'll also track steps, calories and distance like most activity trackers and fire the data to a partner smartphone app so you can see just how much you've been ignoring mother's advice over a period of time.
+Despite being released back in 2014, this clever little tracker is still able to do the job, clipping onto clothes and using an built-in accelerometer to spot when your posture is slipping and buzz gently to put your head up and your shoulders back.
+It'll also track steps, calories and distance like most activity trackers and fire the data to an accompanying smartphone app so you can see just how much you've been ignoring mother's advice over a period of time.

 Wareable top tip: Move often and challenge your balance.
 Get up out of your seat as much as you can and stand using your entire foot rather than putting all of your weight over your heels.
 Relying too much on your heels weakens your feet, which increases stress on your ankles, knees, hips and lower back.